Decide where your marriage is headed.

 Discernment counseling provides an opportunity to pause, reflect, and carefully evaluate the options for your marriage before making a decision.

-Only one of you wants to commit to therapy, roll up your sleeves, and get to work on the marriage.
+One of you wants to commit to therapy, roll up your sleeves, and work on the marriage until it works.

 The other isn’t sure if they want to try therapy, or if they are better off moving out, filing for divorce, and moving on.